Mount Bogong: Etymology

-In the Australian Aboriginal Waywurru and Dhudhuroa languages, the mountain is named Warkwoolowler, meaning the mountain where Aboriginal people collected the boo.gong fly.
+In the Australian Aboriginal Waywurru and Dhudhuroa languages, the mountain is named Warkwoolowler, meaning the mountain where Aboriginal people collected the "boo.gong fly".
 Additionally, in the Dhudhuroa language the word Bugung means the brown moth, referring to Agrotis infusa.

 Flora and fauna

-The lower slopes of Mount Bogong are covered with tall forests of Alpine Ash (Eucalyptus delegatensis) to an altitude of about 1300 m.
+The lower slopes of Mount Bogong are covered with tall forests of alpine ash (Eucalyptus delegatensis) to an altitude of about 1300 m.
 From 1300 m to 1800 m, woodland and open woodland of snow gum (Eucalyptus pauciflora) dominate, and above 1800 m, the vegetation consists of alpine shrubland, grassland and herbfield.

-Animals that live on Mount Bogong have all found some way to adapt to the environment which is very harsh.
+Animals that live on Mount Bogong have all found some way to adapt to the harsh environment.
 For example, bogong moths gregariously aestivate in caves throughout the mountain to avoid desiccation.
 Other animals that live on Mount Bogong include the pygmy possum, smoky mouse, broad toothed rat, powerful owl, spotted tree frog and she-oak skink.

 Much of the mountain, especially the northern side, was badly burnt in the 2003 Eastern Victorian alpine bushfires.